Infinite-Precision Autoregressive Modeling for Vector Graphics and Layouts: Introduction

-Conventional approaches to handling hybrid discrete-continuous sequences face fundamental limitations.
+Despite the growing importance of hybrid discrete-continuous sequences, conventional approaches face fundamental limitations.
 These methods typically discretize continuous values into discrete tokens~\citep{gupta2021layouttransformerlayoutgenerationcompletion, wu2023iconshoptextguidedvectoricon, 2021deepcad, gulati2023tabmtgeneratingtabulardata} or rely on image rasterization~\citep{2022clipdraw, jain2023vectorfusion, 2024svgdreamer}, both fundamentally compromising precision by imposing finite resolution limits~(\cref{fig:intro_circuit}).
-This precision sacrifice becomes particularly critical in high-precision domains such as semiconductor circuit design, where even minor positioning errors can cause complete system failure.
+This precision sacrifice becomes particularly critical in high-precision domains such as semiconductor circuit design, where even minor positioning errors can lead to complete system failure.
 Recently, MAR~\citep{li2024autoregressiveimagegenerationvector} extended autoregressive modeling to purely continuous sequences for image generation, but remains limited to fixed-sized image outputs.
-Meanwhile, few existing methods~\citep{levi2023dltconditionedlayoutgeneration, zhang2025tabnat} successfully combine discrete and continuous values by preserving their nature, but are limited to fixed schemas~(tabular data) or rely on non-autoregressive diffusion, both of which are inadequate for variable-length sequential generation.
+Meanwhile, a few existing methods~\citep{levi2023dltconditionedlayoutgeneration, zhang2025tabnat} successfully combine discrete and continuous values by preserving their nature, but are limited to fixed schemas~(tabular data) or rely on non-autoregressive diffusion, both of which are inadequate for variable-length sequential generation.